FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/20-graph.md

    - For graph-level tasks.

 <a name="3ac63a45"></a>
-## Develop federated GNN algorithms
+## <span id="fedgnn">Develop federated GNN algorithms</span>

 FederatedScope provides comprehensive support to help you develop federated GNN algorithms.
 Here we will go through `FedSage+` [14] and `GCFL+` [15] as examples.

--  FedSage+, [_Subgraph Federated Learning with Missing Neighbor Generation_](https://arxiv.org/pdf/2106.13430v6.pdf)_, in NeurIPS_ 2021<br />FedSage+ try to "restore" the missing graph structure by jointly training a `Missing Neighbor Generator`, each client sends `Missing Neighbor Generator` to other clients, and the other clients optimize it with their own local data and send the model gradient back in order to achieve joint training without privacy leakage.<br />We implemented FedSage+ in `flpackage/gfl/fedsageplus` with `FedSagePlusServer` and `FedSagePlusClient`.
+-  FedSage+, [_Subgraph Federated Learning with Missing Neighbor Generation_](https://arxiv.org/pdf/2106.13430v6.pdf)_, in NeurIPS_ 2021<br />FedSage+ try to "restore" the missing graph structure by jointly training a `Missing Neighbor Generator`, each client sends `Missing Neighbor Generator` to other clients, and the other clients optimize it with their own local data and send the model gradient back in order to achieve joint training without privacy leakage.<br />We implemented FedSage+ in `federatedscope/gfl/fedsageplus` with `FedSagePlusServer` and `FedSagePlusClient`.
 Based on our message-oriented framework, we need to define new message types and the corresponding handler functions.
 ```python
 # FedSagePlusServer
 self.register_handlers('clf_para', self.callback_funcs_model_para)